angelicads93/export_Slack/README.md

   deactivate
   ```

-  If you created the virtual environment and installed the dependencies in a previous session, and you want to reuse it, you just need to
+  If you created the virtual environment and installed the dependencies in a previous session, and you want to reuse it, you need to
   reactivated with
   ```{script}
   .\venv\Script\activate